 Lady Moody Triangle

 Lady Moody and her assemblage of Anabaptists landed in New England, but met with a cold welcome from the Puritans who controlled the region.
-In 1643, she moved to New Amsterdam and, on December 19, 1645, Dutch Governor Kieft granted Moody land in the south of what is now Brooklyn.
+In 1643, she moved to New Amsterdam and, on December 19, 1645, Dutch Governor Willem Kieft granted Moody land in the south of what is now Brooklyn.

 As the only English town in Brooklyn, Gravesend quickly developed an air of self-sufficiency from the five neighboring Dutch towns.
 Starting with a stockaded town square, Moody based the design of Gravesend on Kent, England.
 She founded the town hall government, started a school, and established a church.
 Gravesend’s design was one of the earliest in the New World to employ a block grid system.
 McDonald Avenue and Gravesend Neck Road formed the crossroads of the old foursquare town (16 acres).

 For 200 years after Moody’s death, the town remained largely rural.
 Towards the end of the 19th century, Dutch and German farmers joined the established English population, and, in 1894, Gravesend was incorporated into the City of Brooklyn.
-The rail lines built through Gravesend at the end of the century, and the 1898 consolidation of Brooklyn with New York City spelled the end of the old English town’s bucolic era.
+The rail lines were built through Gravesend at the end of the century, and the 1898 consolidation of Brooklyn with New York City spelled the end of the old English town’s bucolic era.